MrLuckyGamer/GMod-ForceRenderMode/README.md

 `render_force_verbosemsg 1/0`

-Verbosely print when applying the Render Modes to each entities.
+print Verbosely to console when applying the Render Modes.

 ## Issues
 Having issues?
 Not working? or conflicted with your addon?
 Post a specific problem on "Issue tracker" above.